Shahin Tehran F.C.

 is an Iranian football club based in Tehran, Iran.
-Shahin A.C. is located at East of Tehran in the Narmak neighborhood (Golestan Street).
-Shahin was the most popular clubs in Iran before the 1960s and it had a rivalry with Taj Tehran.
-Their match was the most important derby of Iran at the time.
+Shahin A.C. is located in the eastern part of Tehran in the Narmak neighborhood (Golestan Street).
 Shahin F.C. was dissolved in 1967 for political reasons.
-The club was revived again after the Iranian Revolution in 1979.
-Due to the Iran–Iraq War, the national league was not held during the 1980s, however, Shahin was one of the strongest teams in the provincial league of Tehran.
+The club was revived after the Iranian Revolution in 1979.
+Due to the Iran–Iraq War, the national league was not held during the 1980s.

 They currently compete in the Tehran provincial league.